eerinah/Guitar-Hero/README.md

 Using keyboard input, the program plays musical notes that mimic the sound of guitar strings using a ring buffer and the Karplus-Strong algorithm.

 ## Motivation
-Desire to better understand how to design and use a ring buffer made of a priority queue.
+Desire to better understand how to design and use a ring buffer.

 ## Ring Buffers to Mimic Guitar Strings
 The ring buffer data structure allows us to mimick guitar strings using the Karplus-Strong algorithm.
 It averages the frequencies of the vibrations when the guitar string is plucked and multiplies it by an energy decay factor to model how a guitar string's vibrations dissipate over time after being plucked.